rossclark24/ICT_302_2019_Fall/readings and resources/Week 7/Week 7.3—Create.md

 ## review Mid-Semester Written Agreement (15:05 to 15:20)

+- remember that everyone should leave with an assignment!

 - repeat questions for each group
   - what have you been doing to work toward the CMS Guidebook?
   - what you will be doing to work toward the CMS Guidebook?